 Mike Rodrigues has served as Chief Executive Officer of Triangle since July 2001.
 Under Mike’s leadership, Triangle has grown from serving 350 people annually from three sites to serving 3,000 individuals from 16 service locations.
-In this time, Triangle’s service area has grown from 35 Massachusetts communities to 170 southern New England cities and towns.
+During this time, Triangle’s service area has grown from 35 Massachusetts communities to 170 southern New England cities and towns.
 With Mike’s guidance, Triangle’s continuum of services has expanded greatly, offering support, challenge and opportunity to individuals at work, at home and in their leisure activities.
-Among the initiatives launched in Mike’s tenure are Triangle’s nationally recognized School-to-Career Project, and the national awardwinning television program, Ablevision.
-Mike has led Triangle through three mergers, each significantly expanding our mission impact.
-Mike’s career in senior management began in 1981, in the private sector with Teledyne (operating Job Corps Centers for the U. S. Department of Labor).
+Among the initiatives launched in Mike’s tenure are Triangle’s nationally recognized School-to-Career program, and the national award- winning television program, Ablevision.
+Mike has led Triangle through three mergers, each significantly expanding the impact of our mission and the goals of our participants.
+Mike’s career in senior management began in 1981, in the private sector with Teledyne, operating Job Corps Centers for the U. S. Department of Labor.
 Mike also held senior management positions in environmental consulting.
 Mike’s experience in the nonprofit world includes senior positions with the Environmental Careers Organization and Morgan Memorial Goodwill Industries.
-Mike holds a bachelor’s degree in Business Administration from the University of Massachusetts at Amherst (class of 1981).
+Mike holds a bachelor’s degree in Business Administration from the University of Massachusetts at Amherst.
 He is a founding member of Executive Minds for Social Innovation.
 Mike enjoys coaching youth baseball and basketball year-round and is President of the Hopedale Youth Baseball Association.
 He, his wife Stacy and their four children live in Hopedale, Massachusetts.

-Over the past thirty years Andrew Forti has developed a career at Triangle by working in a wide variety of positions and ultimately focusing on the management of the Residential Services department.
-Under Andrew’s leadership Residential Services has expanded from two homes supporting seventeen individuals to ten homes, serving fifty-one individuals.
-Since Andrew helps out wherever he is needed, he is also currently overseeing additional programmatic areas in the day supports area.
-He holds a B.A. in English and an MBA from the University of Massachusetts.
+Over the past thirty years Andrew Forti has developed a career at Triangle by working in a wide variety of positions, ultimately focusing on the management of the Residential Services Department.
+Under Andrew’s leadership, Residential Services has expanded from two homes, supporting seventeen individuals to ten homes, serving fifty-one individuals.
+Andrew helps out wherever he is needed; he currently oversees additional programmatic areas in day services.
+He holds a bachelor’s degree in English and an MBA from the University of Massachusetts at Boston.

-Over the past fifteen years Jennifer Killeen has been devoted to Triangle and has held many roles.
-After spending a number of years as the Director of Residential Services, this year Jenn will be leading Triangle’s Employment First Initiative.
-She will be guiding our talented staff through a major strategic change and strengthening our commitment to making community employment the first priority for all people who want to work.
+Over the past fifteen years, Jennifer Killeen has been devoted to Triangle and has held many positions.
+After spending a number of years as the Director of Residential Services, Jenn led Triangle’s Employment First Initiative.
+She guided the staff through a major strategic change and strengthened the agency’s commitment to making community employment the first priority for all people who want to work.
 Jenn is proud to be involved in this exciting time in Triangle’s history.
-She holds a BA in Sociology and an MBA from Framingham State College.
+Jenn is now the Director of Quality Assurance.
+She holds a bachelor’s degree in Sociology and an MBA from Framingham State College.

 Tom Marshall has been working in the non-profit world for 15 years.
 Although he is the Chief Operating Officer, Tom never says no to anything that has to get done at Triangle.
-His day-to-day activities include running our Contract Services area where participants help customers fulfill projects such as bagging balloons, but he’s also in charge of our New Products division bringing stylish and functional products to consumer markets.
-He also overseas our newest acquisition, Employ + Ability, where employees with disabilities manufacture medical supplies.
+His day-to-day activities include running our Contract Services area where participants help customers fulfill projects such as bagging balloons; he is also in charge of our New Products division bringing stylish and functional products to consumer markets.
+He also overseas our Employ + Ability, where employees with disabilities manufacture medical supplies.

 For a number of years Karen catalyzed events at local nonprofits through her own events management company.
 Karen is responsible for amplifying the message of people with ability by strengthening Triangle’s brand, collaborating with sponsors and creating unforgettable events.
-She is a graduate of Emmanuel College and a current faculty member at Massasoit Community College, where she teaches event management.
-Karen lives in Greater Boston and enjoys time with her family & friends, a good game of tennis and nights out at the theater.
+She holds a bachelor’s degree from Emmanuel College and is a long time faculty member at Massasoit Community College where she teaches event management.
+Karen is currently a master’s degree student at Eastern University in Pennsylvania studying nonprofit leadership and management.
+She lives in Greater Boston and enjoys time with her family & friends, a good game of tennis and nights out at the theater.

 Michael J. Cherone, Manager of Employability: Malden

 Sandra is a national expert in transition of youth with disabilities and joined Triangle to develop and expand programs, partnerships, and funding.
-While at the Boston Public Schools for 19 years and at Action for Boston Community Development for 7 years, Sandra raised millions for employment services and programs for Boston youth with disabilities.
+While at the Boston Public Schools for 19 years and at Action for Boston Community Development for 7 years, Sandra raised millions of dollars from federal and private sources for employment services and other programs for Boston youth with disabilities.
 Sandra believes everyone has strengths and we need to find their untapped talents instead of "fixing" deficits.
-Sandra has a BA in Fine Arts and Classics, an MA in Art Therapy, an MS in Severe Special Needs, and an EdD in Special Education Research, Policy and Administration.
-She loves reading, jazz, film, theatre, gourmet cooking, traveling, climbing mountains, art and dance.
+Sandra has a BA in Fine Arts and Classics from the University of New Hampshire at Durham, , an MA in Art Therapy from Lesley College, and an MS in Severe Special Needs from Simmons College.
+She is a certified special education teacher and administrator.
+Sandra earned her Doctorate in Special Education from Boston University with concentrations in brain-based research, research methods, and disability policy and eadministration.
+Besides her work at Triangle, she is passionate about her growing side biz in dichroic glass art and sewing.

 For three decades Mark has worked with industrial customers and local businesses to outsource their product assembly, packaging, and fulfillment to Triangle.